COVID19Tracking/covid-tracking-api/README.md

 ## Technical How

-Currently each and every request is passed through [Netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies/) to [Cloudflare](https://workers.cloudflare.com/) that makes an API request to Google and then cleans it up and decides format before returning results.
-A minimal cache is configured.
+Currently each and every request is passed through [Netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies/) to [Cloudflare](https://workers.cloudflare.com/) that makes an API request to fetch the resource and then cleans it up and decides on format (CSV/JSON) before returning results.
+For caching we are utilizing a KV store.

+## Staging

+## Errors

+There is no error console unfortunately.

 #### Easy Deploy w/ Wrangler